 We leave for France tomorrow.
-Usually right about now, as I’m throwing clothes into a suitcase and dreaming about baguettes, I’ll feel guilty and sheepish to be visiting my husband’s family and country with no better grasp of the French language than previous trips.
-But this time is different.
+Normally, around this time—while I’m frantically tossing clothes into a suitcase and daydreaming about crisp baguettes—a wave of guilt hits.
+I feel sheepish for returning to my husband’s homeland with no more command of the French language than the last time.
+But this time feels different.

-Last month I had an epiphany: That I really, really want to speak French.
-This realization was akin to the one that I had when I quit smoking, because it had to be something that I decided I wanted to do.
-For 3 years, I felt that I should learn French.
-There was social pressure to learn.
-Everyone was always asking me, “So, do you speak French yet?”
-And I went through the motions, with the adult education classes, the language CDs, the French movies and cultural activities.
-Yeah, that Bastille Day street party… totally helping my French language skills.
+Last month, I had an epiphany: I genuinely want to speak French.
+It wasn’t just another item on my list of things I should do, like eating more kale or reading financial advice columns.
+It was a revelation, much like the one I had when I quit smoking—it had to be something I decided I wanted.
+For three years, I’d told myself I should learn French.
+The social pressure was constant.
+Friends and family would ask, “So, do you speak French yet?”
+I went through the motions: adult education classes, language CDs, French movies, even that Bastille Day street party that did absolutely nothing for my language skills.

 But one cannot learn a foreign language from occasional exposure and half-assed commitment.
 It requires immersion.
 And though I can badger Mr. P to speak only in French to me, he will understandably refuse when I can neither understand him or respond in a timely, coherent, or pleasant manner.